PrismLauncher/prismlauncher.org/src/wiki/getting-started/installing-java.md

 You can also use Oracle Java, but openjdk is better here.
 Also, to download Oracle Java 9+ you need an Oracle account which is not a good thing.

+## Java on Windows

+The Adoptium builds mentioned above can be manually downloaded from the website, or automatically installed in one go with [winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/) by typing `winget install EclipseAdoptium.Temurin.17.JDK; winget install EclipseAdoptium.Temurin.8.JDK` into the Terminal app.

 ## Java on linux

 On Linux, it's recommended to use your package manager for installing Java.